Lower Mainland Car Free Days

 Commercial Drive Festival

 In 2019 the Commercial Drive Festival takes place from noon until 7 pm on Sunday, July 7th.
-In previous years it happened on the Father’s Day Sunday, which was the same day as the same event on Main Street.
+In previous years it happened on the Father’s Day Sunday, which was the same day as the similar event on Main Street.
 Today the festivities still occur along the fifteen or so blocks on Commercial Drive between Venables and Grandview, just in July though instead of June.

 Main Street Car Free Festival